Trembling hand perfect equilibrium

 In game theory, trembling hand perfect equilibrium is a type of refinement of a Nash equilibrium that was first proposed by Reinhard Selten.
 A trembling hand perfect equilibrium is an equilibrium that takes the possibility of off-the-equilibrium play into account by assuming that the players, through a "slip of the hand" or tremble, may choose unintended strategies, albeit with negligible probability.

 Definition

 First define a perturbed game.
 A perturbed game is a copy of a base game, with the restriction that only totally mixed strategies are allowed to be played.

-A totally mixed strategy is a mixed strategy where every strategy (both pure and mixed) is played with non-zero probability.
+A totally mixed strategy is a mixed strategy in an $n$-player strategic game where every pure strategy is played with positive probability.